syl20bnr/spacemacs/README.md

 ### Window manipulation

-Split windows are dynamically resized depending on whether they are selected or not.
-Resizing is performed by the [golden-ratio][golden-ratio] mode.

 Every window has a number displayed at the start of the mode-line and can be quickly accessed using `<SPC> number`.